-Pele: My five-minute interview with Brazilian great
+'My five-minute interview with Pele'

 ''For me there are two names, Ronaldo and Messi, and then, from Brazil, we have Neymar.
 For me, over the last 10 years, I stick with Messi.
 He's the player who makes me happy the most."

 A quick look at the clock in the studio shows that we've been talking for over 10 minutes.
-Time to wrap up I guess with the lamest question of all: "What's better: Euro 2016 or Copa America?"

-Pele likes them both.
-All that matters to him is that there's beautiful football.
+Time to wrap up.

 I thank him for his time in an almost grovelling manner.
 He thanks me too, saying he'll see me in September and to say hello to the people of Scotland.
 The phone line goes dead with a resounding beep and the interview is over.

 Not the greatest interview ever, but hey I've just speaking to Pele.
 What could top that?
-Easy.
-Interviewing him face-to-face.
-Maybe in September.

 When I tell my eight-year-old son about the conversation he falls to the ground in mock amazement before clutching his face.